Gowtham-app-developer/Android-Interview-Questions/kotlin.md

 - Var is mutable and Values of the variable can be changed later.
 - Val is immutable and Values of the variable cannot be changed later.
 - __Note:__ DataTypes in Kotlin all are objects so it must be initialized.
-- __Note:__ Try to use Float instead of Double because it consumes more memory size.
+- Try to use Float instead of Double because it consumes more memory size.

 :arrow_up: [__Back to Top__](README.md#kotlin)